-This is why some borrowers prefer a longer loan tenure over a shorter one.
-The same applies to shorter-term cash loans because borrowers tend to feel less financially burdened if they are allowed to pay less every month.
+These are the main reasons why some borrowers prefer a longer loan tenure over a shorter one.
+The same applies to 12-month cash loans because borrowers tend to feel less financially burdened if they are allowed to pay less every month.

 The second great advantage of long-term loans is that their interest rates are generally competitive when compared to short-term ones.
 This is especially true if you’re taking on a secured loan over an unsecured one.

 The competitive interest rates give borrowers a chance to manage their finances or acquire assets in the meantime without incurring hefty interest payments.
 Letting your debt snowball is never a good idea and opting for a longer loan tenure helps to lower that risk.

 There is no perfect loan type or tenure, with each having its pros and cons.
 This applies to long-term loans, which have two major disadvantages: